 About Hamburg

-Hamburg in a nutshell
+Hamburg in a Nutshell

-Geographically, Hamburg is located in the north of Germany (53° 33′ N, 10° 0′ E).
-To the north and towards the coast, Hamburg borders on the federal state of Schleswig-Holstein and to the south on Lower Saxony.
-The Free and Hanseatic City of Hamburg is both a city and a city state of the Federal Republic of Germany.
-Hamburg is divided into seven districts: Hamburg-Mitte, Altona, Eimsbüttel, Hamburg-Nord, Wandsbek, Bergedorf and Harburg.
-Hamburg is also the centre of the Hamburg metropolitan region, which has a population of 5.4 million.
+Geographically, Hamburg lies in the north of Germany (53° 33′ N, 10° 0′ E).
+To the north, it borders the federal state of Schleswig-Holstein and to the south, Lower Saxony.
+Hamburg is both a city and a federal state.
+It is divided into seven districts: Hamburg-Mitte, Altona, Eimsbüttel, Hamburg-Nord, Wandsbek, Bergedorf and Harburg.
+The city also forms the heart of the Hamburg Metropolitan Region, which has a population of around 5.4 million.

 More: